ExpressionEngine/ExpressionEngine-User-Guide/docs/member/registration.md

 ### `{field:field_name}`

-Displays the custom field input form for the given field (substitute `field_name` with actual field name).
+Displays the custom field input form for the given field (substitute `field_name` with the actual field name).
 Note that the field must be set as "visible on registration" in order to show up.

 ## Example